MS in Psychology, MFT and LPCC

 As part of the application process, each applicant must discuss her or his background and objectives with WISR’s President or Chief Academic Officer.
 This meeting is both an “admissions interview” and an exploration, together, of how well WISR’s distinctive approach to learning and our specific State-licensed degree offerings, will meet the prospective student’s needs and enable him or her to have a strong likelihood of using a WISR program in the meaningful and successful pursuit of his or her short- and long-term goals.

-Prospective students are urged to have a face-to-face meeting at WISR; however, if it is more convenient, or if the student is living at a distance, two or more in depth phone or video conversations often suffice.
-An hour-long conversation is scheduled so that the prospective student will not feel rushed, and indeed, students are welcome, and even expected, to have more than one conversation with WISR’s President or Chief Academic Officer.
+Prospective students will meet for an hour-long Zoom conference or phone conference which is scheduled so that the prospective student will not feel rushed.
+Students are welcome, and even expected, to have more than one conversation with WISR’s President or Chief Academic Officer.

 After extensive discussions, most prospective enrollees are able to judge the kinds of student autonomy and commitment that study at WISR requires.
 Most applicants who do not have the necessary qualifications screen themselves out voluntarily.